 Aspen enjoys learning and has spent over a decade in university study.
 Aspen holds a Bachelors of Arts in Humanities and a Masters of Arts in Art History, where he delved into the art of the Renaissance and Baroque Italy, Gothic and Medieval architecture, and the great painting masters of Europe, as well as the art of ancient cultures, native American Lakota and Southwestern tribes, and the Far East.
 Aspen also earned an MBA in Entrepreneurial Business, and is a PMP certified Project Management Professional.
 His academic employment includes art education at two Utah colleges and over 2,000 contact hours teaching project management.
 He has over 15 years full-time work experience in quality systems management and strategic planning.

-Currently, Aspen has a great day job working as an Operations VP for a top 50 Fintech company, merging his creative and management experience to build successful teams of designers, software engineers, and business managers, foster amazing products, and create a successful, sustainable business.
+In late 2017, Aspen left a great day job where he spent three years working as an Operations VP for a top 50 Fintech company.
+During this time he merged his creative and management experience to build successful teams of designers, software engineers, and business managers, foster amazing products, and create a successful, sustainable business.